-Bananas are packed with potassium, vitamin B6, vitamin C, manganese, biotin, fiber, and copper, and they’re also low in cholesterol and sodium1.
+Bananas are packed with health benefits including potassium, vitamin B6, vitamin C, manganese, biotin, fiber, and copper, and they’re also low in cholesterol and sodium1.

 Most dogs think bananas are pretty tasty.
 As with many types of fruit, bananas can be a nice, healthy alternative to most dog treats.
 This is because, although bananas are fairly high in natural sugar, they are less energy-dense than a doggie biscuit.

 In addition to being a yummy fruit treat for dogs, bananas have a unique texture that allows us to use pieces of them as hidden-pill-delivery material when pups need medication, especially if we need to avoid high fat/high salt options like peanut butter or cream cheese.

 Dogs can eat small quantities of banana every day, if you want to use this fruit as the staple treat in your dog’s diet.
 However, remember that all the treats your dog eats in a day should total to no more than 10% of their daily calorie intake.

 A small piece (¼ of a 8–9” banana) provides about 30 kcal.
 Tiny dogs eat fewer calories per day than larger dogs, so a Chihuahua’s treat budget (in terms of calories) is going to be much smaller than a Labrador’s.
 Keep that in mind when you’re slicing up that banana.

 Remember, bananas are not appropriate substitutes for your dog’s main complete and balanced diet.
 They are strictly treats.

 No. While banana peels aren’t considered to be a toxic food for dogs, the peels themselves are very difficult to digest.
 The dense and fibrous texture of the peel could lead to choking, gastrointestinal problems such as blockages within the GI system, or vomiting and diarrhea due to an upset stomach.